 Here’s the short answer: most tissue paper isn’t recyclable.
 I know, it sounds surprising.
 It should go in the recycling bin with all the other paper.
 But tissues are different.
-The way they’re made, and how we use them, makes recycling nearly impossible.
+The way they’re made, and the way we use them, makes recycling nearly impossible.
 Whether contaminated by food, grease, or too thin to repurpose, most tissues end up in the trash.
 But don’t worry, there’s more to this story—and it’s not all bad news.

 So, let’s explore the full picture.
 What is tissue paper made of?
 Why can’t it be recycled?
 And what can you do instead?
 Stick with me—this is about making small, easy changes that make a difference.